apache/yetus/asf-site-src/source/contribute/website.html.md

 $ git add -p
 $ # Verify any new files are also added
 $ git status
-$ # Try to reference the commit hash on master that this publication assures we include
+$ # Try to reference the commit hash on main that this publication assures we include
 $ git commit -m "git hash 6c6f6f6b696e6720746f6f20686172642c20796f"
 $ # Finally publish
 $ git push origin asf-site
 ```

-Publishing the website should be possible from the HEAD of the master branch under most circumstances.
+Publishing the website should be possible from the HEAD of the main branch under most circumstances.
 (See the [Guide for Release Managing](releases) for a notable time period where this won't be true.)
-Documentation changes will be reviewed as they make their way into the master branch; updates to the `asf-site` branch are handled without further review.
+Documentation changes will be reviewed as they make their way into the main branch; updates to the `asf-site` branch are handled without further review.